Coming to Azerbaijan is easier and cheaper than ever before for many nations, thanks to e-visas and lower visa prices. Take advantage!

-Some embassies require a special MFA approved, mega-expensive LOI (100$ to 250$ for express service).
-Avoid them if you can!
+Different embassies have different rules for visa applications.
+Some require a letter of invitation (stamped and signed) from a licensed Azeri travel agency, some nothing at all, some hotel bookings (you can cancel later) and others a special MFA approved, mega-expensive LOI (100$ to 250$ for express service).
 See the embassy reports for more details.

 Furthermore you will need: